 Be sure to have your school music teacher and principal or private instructor submit the Scholarship Recommendation Form.
 These forms needs to be submitted to us at least 2 weeks prior to your audition.

-Beginning with the Fall 2015 academic term, all incoming students accepted by audition into the Southeast Marching Band will receive a $725 scholarship for each season of participation (maximum four fall seasons).
-All-State instrumentalists will receive a $1000 scholarship for each season of participation for up to and including four fall seasons.
+Beginning with the Fall 2019 academic term, all students accepted by audition into the Southeast Marching Band will receive a $725 scholarship for each season of participation (maximum four fall seasons).
+Those students that have achieved All-State status will receive $1000 scholarship for each season of participation (maximum four fall seasons).
+As an enhancement, members who choose to live on campus for their third or fourth year the Marching Band Scholarship will be converted to a $500 and will receive an additional $2,000 housing scholarship.
 Students that receive Marching Band Scholarships must be enrolled full-time (12 credit hours minimum) and maintain a minimum 2.0 GPA (music majors must maintain a minimum 3.0 GPA).

 The Southeast Marching Band seeks performers on Flute/Piccolo, Bb Soprano Clarinet, Saxophone (alto/tenor/baritone), Trumpet, Mellophone, Trombone, Baritone, Sousaphone, Percussion (battery/front ensemble), Colorguard, and Feature Twirler.
 An instrumental audition can be arranged by contacting Dr. Martin Reynolds, Director of Bands, at email@example.com or calling 573-651-2334.
 Colorguard and Feature Twirler audition information can be found on the Colorguard/Feature Twirler webpage.
 A potential music major should follow the Department of Music audition guidelines for both acceptance to music study in the Department of Music and the Southeast Marching Band.